 The Piña Colada gets a bad rap among cocktail connoisseurs.
-For years, it was the poster child of the blender boom, a symbol of poolside bars and booze cruises.
-But the tropical classic—a mix of rum, coconut, pineapple and lime juice—dates back more than a half century, when it was the drink of the day in San Juan, Puerto Rico.
+For years, this now-classic drink was the poster child of the blender boom, a symbol of poolside bars and booze cruises.
+But the tropical cocktail—a mix of rum, coconut, pineapple and lime juice—dates back more than a half century, when the Piña Colada was the drink of the day in San Juan, Puerto Rico.
 Our recipe silences the blender blades and instead calls for pebble ice and a nice sturdy shake.

 - 2 ounces light rum